Molybdocene-dichloride/new_toolchain/readme.md

 Currently only BuildType develop and api CoreEngine supported.
 Java and C++ not supported

-Preloader, libs compiling, loading of builded mods are not tested
+Preloader, libs typescript compiling, loading of builded mods are not tested

 Many of tsc options not supported. tsconfig.json generation bad